Ashutosh74554/30_Days_Challenge/README.md

 # 30_Days_Challenge
-This repo contains 100 problem solving type questions and their solution Day 1:- Added till question 23
+This repo contains 100 problem solving type questions and their solutions in Java